zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ### 7.1 The Shared Ontological Substance

-All branches in the cascade share the same fundamental "substance"—the causal impulse of the primordial voice.
+All branches in the cascade share the same fundamental "substance", the causal impulse of the primordial voice.
 In this sense, every reality is made of the same "stuff."

 This unity manifests as:
 - Shared physical constants (within tolerance bands)